| || |

 -- Original Message -- Subject: NO D Day 2011-Shoes & Smiles From: "A.N" " To: My Blog CC: So today is the day where we don't discuss anything D related.
 None at all!
 I wish I could link to the amazing creator of this day, but my app is down and I'm posting via email.
 So Ima just have to give him a HUGE shoutout!
 George of Ninjabetic is behind this amazeballs idea!
 So thank you G for giving me a reason to discuss something else besides.ya know.here it goes.

 There is a road many know little of.
 One they never think they will travel.
 It's bumpy, and dark, and filled with chaos.
 The trees are overgrown and the animals run wild.
 You cannot see for sure where you stand; you only know this was not in your plans.
 It is not a route you wish for, but one that decides it's your path.
 I used to feel alone traveling this road, wondering who else was headed where I was.
 As years passed the road became clearer.
 The sun started to shine.

 | THURSDAY, SEPTEMBER 29, 2011

 Ok I'm a lil bias.
 I'm hosting a giveaway!
 Not just any giveaway.are you ready??
 A TALLYGEAR GIVEAWAY!!!!(Tallygear.com Tallygear.com for full product list and info).
 Ok so as you know, I am a loyal (well Justice but whatever) Tallygear customer.
+We love love love and ONLY use Tallygear to hold Justice's Ping, Dexcom, fast acting sugars, and cell phone.
 He uses it at home, school, pool, park, wherever.
 Tallygear is not only functional but soooo cool!